Best Canned Baked Beans Recipe

 • Bacon: Use your favorite brand but here, too, avoid flavored bacon.

-• Mustard: I like spicy brown mustard for this baked beans recipe, but Dijon mustard or yellow mustard will also work.
+• Mustard: I like spicy brown mustard for this baked beans recipe, but Dijon or yellow mustard will also work.

 Step-By-Step Instructions: